MakeAndDevelop/firebase-appversion/README.md

-# Firebase latest app version
+# Firebase Increment App Version
 Github action to retrieve the latest app version from a firebase app distribution project.

 ## Example usage